Harbin Russians: Settlement

 The first generation of Harbin Russians were mostly the builders and employees of the Chinese Eastern Railway.
 They moved to Harbin in order to work on the railroad.
 At the time Harbin was not an established city.
 The city was built almost entirely from scratch by the builders and early settlers.
 Houses were constructed, furniture and personal items were brought in from Russia.
 After the Russo-Japanese War, while many Russians left Harbin, a lot of long-time residents decided to stay.
 By 1913, Harbin had become an established Russian colony for the construction and maintenance work on the China Eastern Railway.
 A record shows Harbin had a total of 68,549 people, most of Russian and Chinese descent.
 There were a total of 53 different nationalities.
 Along with Russian and Chinese, there were 45 spoken languages used in Harbin at the time.
 Only 11.5% of all residents were born in Harbin.
-There were lively religious activities, too, by the Russians (Saint Sophia Cathedral in Harbin), Ukrainians (Church of the Intercession in Harbin), Poles (Sacred Heart Cathedral of Harbin), Germans (Harbin Nangang Christian Church), Danish (Danish Lutheran Church), and others.
+There were also lively religious activities, by the Russians (Saint Sophia Cathedral in Harbin), Ukrainians (Church of the Intercession in Harbin), Poles (Sacred Heart Cathedral of Harbin), Germans (Harbin Nangang Christian Church), Danish (Danish Lutheran Church), Russian Molokane, and others.

-A few kilometers from Harbin, around the railway station of Asheng (Ashihé), there was, until 1955, a settlement of hundreds of white Russians.
+A few kilometers from Harbin, around the railway station of Asheng (Ashihé), there was, until 1955, a settlement of hundreds of White Russians.
 A large community, it had an orthodox church, independent college, library and social club.
 The common language was Russian, with some Siberian variations.
 Many Czarist Imperial officers amongst "old believers" contributed to maintain strong links to Russian culture, literature and music.
 Almost the entire population of Asheng emigrated to Australia and Brazil.